MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 ```

 ### -AddExchangeLocation
-The AddExchangeLocation parameter adds email messages as a location in the policy if the policy doesn't already include email messages.
-A valid for this parameter is All.
+The AddExchangeLocation parameter adds email messages to the policy.
+The only valid value for this parameter is All.

-If the policy doesn't already include email messages (the ExchangeLocation property value isn't already All), you can use this parameter to the following procedures:
+If the policy doesn't already include email messages (the ExchangeLocation property value isn't already All), you can use this parameter in the following procedures:

+- If you use `-AddExchangeLocation All` by itself, the policy applies to email for all internal users.

 - To add only specific internal or external users in the policy, use `-AddExchangeLocation All` with the ExchangeSender parameter in the same command.
 Only email addresses specified by the ExchangeSender parameter are included in the policy.